njch5/oo-ride-share/README.md

 Now, we're going to use our understanding of classes, methods and attributes to create an object-oriented implementation of our ride share system.

-This is a [level 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) individual project.
+This is a [level 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) pair project.

 ## Learning Goals
 Reinforce and practice all of the Ruby and programming concepts we've covered in class so far: